 The Company's determination of reportable business segments considers the strategic operating units under which the Company manages sales, allocates resources and assesses performance of various products and services to wholesale or retail customers in differing regulatory environments.
+Texas Genco's operations, which were previously reported in the Electric Generation business segment, are presented as discontinued operations within these Interim Financial Statements.
 The Company's Latin America operations and its energy management services business, which were previously reported in the Other Operations business segment, are presented as discontinued operations within these Interim Financial Statements.

-The Company has identified the following reportable business segments: Electric Transmission & Distribution, Electric Generation, Natural Gas Distribution, Pipelines and Gathering and Other Operations.
-Reportable business segments for all prior periods have been restated to conform to the 2004
+The Company has identified the following reportable business segments: Electric Transmission & Distribution, Natural Gas Distribution, Pipelines and Gathering and Other Operations.